eth-protocol-fellows/protocol-studies/docs/contributing.md

 ### Content standardization

 The wiki uses American English over British spelling.
-Terminology, capitalization and nomencluture should match across all pages.
+Terminology, capitalization and nomenclature should match across all pages.
 Use [Ethereum.org guide](https://ethereum.org/contributing/style-guide/content-standardization) for the reference.

 Usage of images and visualizations is encouraged.
 If you are using an image created by a third party, make sure its licence allows it and provide link to the original.
 For creating your own visualizations, we suggest [excalidraw.com](https://github.com/excalidraw/excalidraw).